Even 'the science' agrees there are more than two genders – DW – 02/10/2025

 Even 'the science' agrees there are more than two gendersFebruary 10, 2025

 Our gender is identical to our sex, written in our genes, can be clearly assigned and does not change over our lifetime.
+That's what many people say.
 The woman on one side, the man on the other ― you're either a princess or a knight, with nothing in between.
 And you certainly have no say in the matter.
 Your sex is what you're born with.
 Period.

-US President Donald Trump shares this belief.
+US President Donald Trump believes this.
 During his inauguration in January 2025, Trump said it would be US government policy "that there are only two genders, male and female."

 And in a TV debate two weeks ahead of Germany's general election on February 23, 2025, conservative candidate for chancellor Friedrich Merz said he sided with Trump in the gender debate.